-For NHLBI clinical studies, data may also include information collected and recorded from study participants through: periodic examinations; measurements from biospecimens; quantitative results from procedures such as imaging studies, exercise tests, lung function assessments, etc.; clinical event surveillance and follow-up contacts.
+For NHLBI clinical studies, data may also include information collected and recorded from study participants through periodic examinations; measurements from biospecimens; quantitative results from procedures such as imaging studies, exercise tests, lung function assessments, etc.; clinical event surveillance and follow-up contacts.

-Study documentation – Descriptive information regarding the conduct of the study and collection of Data.
-Study documentation may include: study protocol, manual of operations or manual of procedures, annotated data collection forms, codebooks or data dictionary, algorithms for calculated or derived data elements, and descriptions of data derived from procedures or biospecimens.
+Study documentation is defined as descriptive information regarding the conduct of the study and collection of data.
+Study documentation may include study protocols, manual of operations or manual of procedures, annotated data collection forms, codebooks or data dictionaries, algorithms for calculated or derived data elements, and descriptions of data derived from procedures or biospecimens.
 This includes additional information intended to make scientific data interpretable and reusable (e.g., date, independent sample and variable construction and description, methodology, data provenance, data transformations, any intermediate or descriptive observational variables).

-Overview of Responsibilities in Preparing Data Sets for the NHLBI Data Repository
+Overview of Responsibilities in Preparing Datasets for Submission to NHLBI

 - Participants who asked that their data not be shared beyond the initial study investigators (if applicable)